 I know that I am not the quintessential farmer type, but I like to think of myself as an urban farmer.
 I don’t have copious amounts of land, but the land that I do have, I love and treat with lots of respect so that it grows food to feed my family and other families in the neighborhood.
 It’s why I love going on this state trips to see how others farm big scale, and why I have a passion for sharing what I learn with you all.

-So, of course the usual questions came up about GMOs and whatnot – we were told that they are safe to consume, and this is something that I’ve believed since I’ve deepened my understanding of food.
+So, of course, the usual questions came up about GMOs and whatnot – we were told that they are safe to consume, and this is something that I’ve believed since I’ve deepened my understanding of food.
 I get that some people don’t understand the science behind it, and I respect your right to only eat organic with the understanding that those are sprayed with pesticides as well.
-I mean, how else would you get pretty, hole free produce to consume without them?
-Either way, food grown by farmers is typically GMO, as it’s field corn.
+I mean, how else would you get pretty, hole-free produce to consume without them?
+(I’m not against food with holes though – it’s a way of life) Either way, food grown by farmers is typically GMO, as it’s field corn.
 Field corn is the corn used in products that you see on your grocery store shelves, etc. Feed corn is corn used to feed animals.
 Seed corn is the corn raised to plant whatever type of corn will be grown, and sweet corn accounts for less than 1% of the corn grown in the United States.
 Interesting, right?
 I thought so.
 The corn that I grew in the community garden was NOT GMO and I wasn’t able to enjoy ANY of it because of corn worms.
 I was miffed.
 We’ll try again next year, but we were told that sweet corn will be available in GMO varieties, and I may do an experiment with two different plots of corn beds.
 I left inspired.

 We had sweet corn that evening, which it was a little past season for, but it was good nonetheless.